-At this time (ca. 820 B.C.) lived Hesiod, who differed in age from Homer by about 120 years, a man of extremely refined talent and renowned for the extraordinarily gentle sweetness of his poems, greatly desirous of peace and quiet, second to such a great man (i.e. Homer) both in time and in the prestige of his work.
-He avoided making the same error as Homer did, and provided testimony concerning his homeland and parents-but in the case of his homeland he did so very abusively, since he had been punished by it.
+At this time (ca. 820 BC) lived Hesiod, who differed in age from Homer by about 120 years, a man of extremely refined talent and renowned for the extraordinarily gentle sweetness of his poems, greatly desirous of peace and quiet, second to such a great man (i.e., Homer) both in time and in the prestige of his work.
+He avoided making the same error as Homer did, and provided testimony incideret, patriamque et parentes testatus est, sed patriam, quia multatus ab ea erat, contumeliosissime.